Thursday, January 14, 2010

 Instead, the data was presented as if it incontrovertibly confirmed an association between the drug and gambling.

-The FDA's own employees published a study that fanned the flames of the idea that mirapex and gambling were associated and cautioned people to be on the alert for such phenomenon.
+FDA employees published a study that fanned the flames of the idea that mirapex and gambling were associated and cautioned people to be on the alert for such phenomenon.

 Fast forward to end of 2008 -- the exact same paragraph word for word that has been in the mirapex label for a couple of years now is inserted into the Sinemet label under the FDA's watch and approval, and not a peep -- not a word to the public - all those hundreds of thousands of people who are taking Sinemet who don't know that the FDA now says that the drug they are taking might be associated with pathological gambling.